daihocmo/learn-vietnamese/docs/routine.md

 After you've looked up your amount just *read* the rest.

-**Q: Is it possible to understand everything by spending 10 minutes spamming Yomichan on a sentence?**
+**Q: Is it possible to understand everything by spending 10 minutes spamming Yomitan on a sentence?**

 A: Short answer: No. Comprehension is a gradual process.